techgrounds/techgrounds-JonBoers/01_Linux_1/Linux5.md

 chmod o+w this command adds write permission for others.

-chmod +x <filename> this command adds executable permission to the file
+chmod +x "filename" this command adds executable permission to the file

 ls -l generates a list in long format

+addgroup adds a group

+chgrp "filename" changes the group

+chgrp <g>

 ## Opdracht
 ### Gebruikte bronnen